How Lake Tahoe Venues Can Use GEO to Capture Tourism Search

 Seasonal search patterns create opportunity windows.
 Lake Tahoe has dramatic seasonal shifts in visitor behavior.
 AI queries in December focus on skiing, snow conditions, and apres-ski dining.
 In July, they focus on beach access, water sports, and outdoor dining.
 Businesses that create content addressing seasonal experiences specifically will be more likely to surface in these contextual queries.

-How AI Systems Decide What to Recommend
+How Do AI Systems Decide What to Recommend?

 Understanding the mechanics helps clarify the strategy.
-When someone asks an AI "Where should I eat dinner in Incline Village?", the system:
+The system:

-- Draws from training data -- everything it learned from the web during training, including review sites, food blogs, travel publications, and your own website
+1. 1.Draws from training data -- everything it learned from the web during training, including review sites, food blogs, travel publications, and your own website

-- Accesses live sources (when available) -- some AI systems can browse the web in real time, pulling from current review sites, local directories, and published content
+2. 2.Accesses live sources (when available) -- some AI systems can browse the web in real time, pulling from current review sites, local directories, and published content

-- Synthesizes a response -- combining multiple sources into a coherent recommendation
+3. 3.Synthesizes a response -- combining multiple sources into a coherent recommendation

 This means your business needs to show up in the right places with the right information.
 Let's break down the tactical playbook.